quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part13_5.3_Matrices.md

 :p What are homogeneous coordinates?
 ??x
-Homogeneous coordinates are a method used to represent points in \(n+1\) dimensions as an \(n\)-dimensional vector.
-In the context of 2D rotations, a 2×2 matrix can be used to rotate a point by an angle \(\phi\).
+Homogeneous coordinates are a method used to represent points in $n+1 $ dimensions as an$n $-dimensional vector.
+In the context of 2D rotations, a 2×2 matrix can be used to rotate a point by an angle $\phi$.
 The rotation is achieved through the following transformation:
 ```java
 // Rotation Matrix (Java representation)
 double[][] R = {